BAA-Studios/SunnyFORM/README.md

 CastFORM v1.0.0 through v2.0.1 was built via iExpress and while this was serviceable, it was also clearly lacking many creature comforts like the ability to uninstall (rather than manually deleting the install folder).
 SunnyFORM aims to improve upon this by leveraging on Windows Installer to provide an installation experience that is more aligned with the expectations of users.

-At the moment, WiX v4 is still very new, and its documentationa are still in development.
+At the moment, WiX v4 is still very new, and its documentations are still in development.
 As such, this repository currently aims to adapt their presently available documentation for Flutter projects as our MVP.
 As FireGiant puts out new documentation, we will revisit and continue to refine this repository to provide more comprehensive instructions, as well as a more pleasing UI.